dd-Splunk/Oasis/README.md

 # Oasis
-Will build a Splunk single site cluster using Docker
+Will build a Splunk single site cluster using Docker.